Back to Connecticut

 What This Bill Does

-• Requires the Commissioner of Education to create an incentive program by July 1, 2027, for schools that reduce testing time, integrate state-provided tools into their curriculum, and improve teacher skills in formative assessments.
+• Requires the Commissioner of Education to create an incentive program by July 1, 2027, using available funds to reward schools that reduce time spent on broad assessments, use state-provided assessment tools, and improve teacher skills in formative assessment.

 Who It Names or Affects